bruno-lang/alma/README.md

 Now we _only_ have to write a grammar that both we as well as the parser do understand.
 Although we also need to understand how the parser processes the grammar so that we can make it do what we want.
-This sounds a lot like giving instructions - doesn't it?(see also: Damian Conway - [Everything You Know About Regexes Is Wrong](http://www.infoq.com/presentations/regex)) Such a parser is a _virtual machine_ that given _instructions_ in form of a grammar can process our source _programs_ to produce parse-trees.
+This sounds a lot like giving instructions - doesn't it? (_see also:_ Damian Conway - [Everything You Know About Regexes Is Wrong](http://www.infoq.com/presentations/regex))

+Following that thought a parser is sort of a _virtual machine_ that given _instructions_ in form of a grammar can process a input _programs_ what produces parse-trees.
-Luckily we are used to programming, to give instructions and reason about their implications.
-This becomes possible as soon as we have learned the language we are programming in and the instructions it offers.
+Luckily we are used to programming, to give instructions and reason about their implications and conditions.
+As soon as we have learned the _machine's_ language grammars can be written like programs.
+No special parsing theory or tool behaviour knowledge is required to do this.

 ## Instructions
 The following describes the 8 essential and 3 optional instructions of the